COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 • Steps to take if you disagree with the school

-• Options you have if unable to resolve disputes
+• Options if you are unable to resolve your dispute

-Click on the box to see answers to the questions, federal law or regulations that support these answers, and additional resources.
+Click on the box to see answers to the questions, the federal law and/or regulations that support each answer, and more resources on each topic.

 1. I don't agree with the school's proposed IEP.
 What should I do?
 2. My child's IEP isn't working.
 How can I get the school to create an IEP with measurable goals?
 3. We had a comprehensive evaluation from a private expert.
 How can I get the school to use the recommendations from the evaluator?
 4. The IEP team says they only include academic skills in a transition plan.
 Should the team include more in the plan?